BrandenSysoutHelloWorld/Django-Capstone/README.md

-# Django Capstone - Eskak
+# Eskak Django

-Welcome to the Django Capstone Project - Featuring Eskak Web Application with Generated Documentation by Sphinx.
+Welcome to the Django Project - Featuring Eskak Web Application with Generated Documentation by Sphinx.

 ## Table of Contents
 1. [Overview](#overview)